akheron/typera/README.md

   })
 ```

-Here we tell that our route is going to be run for `PUT` requests.
-The arguments
+Here we tell that our route is going to handle `PUT` requests.
+The arguments of
-of `route.put()` are path segments.
-Any of the segments can capture a part of
+`route.put()` are path segments.
+Any of the segments can capture a part of the
-the path, like `URL.int('id')` above.
+path, like `URL.int('id')` above.
 The `'id'` argument is the name of the
 parameter (more on that later).

 The `.use()` method adds a middleware to the route.
 The `userBody` [io-ts] codec